-There is one important question on every homeowner’s mind right now in Canada.
-How much is my home worth and how much has the value appreciated since I bought it?
+There is one important question on every homeowner’s mind now in Canada.
+How much is my home worth, and how much has the value appreciated since I bought it?

-This is mainly because right now, the Canadian housing market has shot up in value.
-In many provinces, it costs an estimated $1 million (Canadian) to buy an average detached home in a suburban area.
+This is mainly because the Canadian housing market has increased in value.
+In many provinces, buying an average detached home in a suburban area costs an estimated $1 million (Canadian).

 History Lesson in Home Prices

 It is relevant at this point to go back in history and see what has happened to home prices in the last 25 years – the tenure (amortization) of an average mortgage essentially.
 There is one graph that says it all.
-And there is one calculator that explains it all – The CAGR (compound annual growth rate) calculator, which is available online, for free.
+And one calculator explains it all – The CAGR (compound annual growth rate) calculator, available online for free.

 If you examine this for a minute, you will see that the average home price was around $198,150 in 1996.
 The average home price in 2021 was around $1,095,419.

 Note: Toronto in 1998 included Brampton, Mississauga, Etobicoke, Scarborough, etc. It later became known as Toronto and Greater Toronto area and separated into cities.

 If you want to know what your home is worth today, you can use the What’s My Home Worth tool on our web.

 If you need a detailed home evaluation, please get in touch with us using the form below.
 One of our local agents will get in touch with you shortly.